Richarlison signs new Everton deal

 The 22-year-old was signed from Watford in July 2018 for a fee that could rise to £50million and has largely impressed during his time on Merseyside.

-He scored 13 goals in 38 appearances across all competitions last season, while his header in Sunday's 2-1 defeat to Leicester City took his tally to six in the current term.
+He scored 13 goals in 38 appearances across all competitions last season, while his header in Monday's (AEDT) 2-1 defeat to Leicester City took his tally to six in the current term.

 Marco Silva's side are languishing in 17th in the Premier League after picking up just four wins from their opening 14 games.